JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-web-resources.md

 [//]: # (title: Handling web resources)

-Here you can find information about preloading resources using browser features and the `preload` API, as well as caching web resources.
+Here you can find information about preloading resources using browser features and the `preload` API, caching web resources, and automatic font fallback.

 ## Preloading of resources for web targets